 The Yampa is one of the West’s last wild rivers, with no major reservoirs blocking its path from the highlands of northwestern Colorado to its confluence with the Green River near the Utah border.
 The Yampa sees a natural spike of high water when mountain snow is melting in the spring and early summer, then recedes to a much more modest flow in mid- to late-summer.

-During the high water window, typically May to July, the Yampa offers some of the most exciting whitewater of any river trip in Colorado, thrilling boaters with several major Class III-IV rapids and many smaller waves and ripples.
+During the high water window, typically May to July, the Yampa offers some of the most exciting whitewater of any river trip in Colorado, thrilling boaters with several major Class III-IV rapids and many smaller waves and ripples (Class III late season).
 High-water trips equate to a more intense whitewater experience and a high level of physical fitness is recommended.
 Water temperatures are coldest during the high water period, and rain gear and warm synthetic clothing will be required.

 Later in the Yampa’s season, lower water creates different, but often equally exciting water dynamics.
 In reality, the water is still quite cold even in the summer, but lower flows and warmer air temperatures mitigate the risk of hypothermia.